I activate and inspire new changemakers.

-I co-founded, and now advise, StartSomeGood.com which has helped 700+ social impact organizations in 50+ countries raise $7M+
+I co-founded, and now advise, StartSomeGood.com which has helped 1,000+ social impact organizations in 50+ countries raise $10M+ USD.

-I mentor, coach and advise social entrepreneurs around the world, most recently running Scandinavia’s leading social impact incubator, Reach for Change, in Stockholm, Sweden.
+I mentor, coach and advise social entrepreneurs around the world, recently running Scandinavia’s leading social impact incubator, Reach for Change, in Stockholm, Sweden.
+I’m proud to be an advisor/board member for two amazing social ventures: Konnexio and PeppyPals.

-I have given talks on the topics of leadership and social innovation in venues ranging from Ukraine to Cambodia; LA to the Arctic Circle; and at both the World Bank and White House.
+I have given talks on the topics of leadership and social innovation in venues ranging from Ukraine to Cambodia; LA to the Arctic Circle; and for the Obama White House.
 And my writing has been published in FastCompany, The Guardian and Huffington Post.

 I received a Master of Public Policy degree from Georgetown University and a B.A. in Geography and Political Science from UCLA.
 While at UCLA, I co-founded the largest student group on campus, The Den.

-I'm honored to have received UCLA's Recent Graduate of the Year Award in 2017 and to have been named a “top 100 visionary leader" by Real Leaders Magazine, Top 99 under 33 in Foreign Policy by Diplomatic Courier, and -- much to my parents' surprise -- received a middle school PE award.
+I'm deeply honored to have received UCLA's Recent Graduate of the Year Award in 2017 and to have been named a “top 100 visionary leader" by Real Leaders Magazine, a top under-40 North American leader by Friends of Europe and -- much to my parents' surprise -- a middle school PE award recipient.

 I live in the San Francisco Bay Area with my favorite changemaker, my wife Rebecca.